Weak convergence of the empirical measure for the Keller-Segel model in both subcritical and critical cases: Estimation of the first triple collision time

 \vip

 (i) $ \tau_3^N = \tau_{k_2}^N $ a.s.

 \vip

 (ii) There exists an increasing sequence of deterministic integers $(\ell_N)_{N\ge 5}$ such that setting $\beta_N = \tau_{3}^{N,\ell_N}$, then for all $t\ge 0$, $\PP (\beta_N \le t ) \to _{N\to \infty} 0$. \end{prop} Point (i) explains that the first collision involving strictly more than two particles is a collision between at least $k_2$ particles.
-Moreover, point (ii) means that the instant of this collision tends to the infinite as the number of particles of the system tends to the infinite.
+Moreover, point (ii) means that the instant of this collision tends to infinity in probability as the number of particles in the system tends to infinity.

 \vip